 - Meaning: used to describe a person who you normally see in work clothes.
 They are casual, dirty, unkempt.
 Then when you see them in dress clothes or well-groomed, they look like a different person.

-- Use In A Sentence: Who is that guy in the suit and tie?
-It is Steve.
-Wow, he cleans up nicely.
+- Use In A Sentence: “Wow that guy in the blue suit cleans up nicely.
 Is he married?”, Joann asked.